Vyral/base-template/_posts/2020-07-13-q-what-are-the-2-best-upgrades-you-can-make-to-your-property.md

 {% include youtube.html %}

-Here are the two best upgrades a property can make.
+<p style="text-align:center">Here are the two best upgrades a property can make.</p>

 If you’re a homeowner looking to spruce up your unit a bit, what updates offer the best bang for your buck?
 The average home in Hawaii is usually anywhere from 40 to 60 years old—wow, that’s my age; I need an update\!&nbsp;